 Except, he hasn’t actually agreed to work with her and doesn’t think much of the romantic comedy genre, let alone the concept of romantic love.
 There may be something to that adage about not meeting your heroes, after all.

-between Emma and Charlie didn’t culminate in a passionate night together.
-While readers won’t find any spice in this book, there is an enemies-to-collaborators-to-lovers storyline, a forced proximity trope, and a depressed guinea pig.
+While you won’t find any spice in this book, there is an enemies-to-collaborators-to-lovers storyline, a forced proximity trope, and a depressed guinea pig.

-Charlie’s attitude toward romantic comedies is similar to how some people view contemporary romance books—they’re both genres that don’t get enough credit for the comfort they provide.
-Throughout The Rom-Commers, Emma tries to convince the cynical Charlie that love stories matter, and I just loved how a skeptic forced to work with a believer played out.
+Charlie’s attitude toward romantic comedies is similar to how some people view contemporary romance books; they’re both genres that don’t get enough credit for the comfort they provide.
+Throughout The Rom-Commers, Emma tries to convince the cynical Charlie that love stories matter, and I just loved how a sceptic forced to work with a believer played out.

 This was my first time reading anything written by Katherine Center, and she handled this tension beautifully.
 If you liked the character dynamic in Emily Henry’s Beach Read, then this book is one you should check out.